Pinoy Big Brother: Celebrity Edition 1: House interior theme

 The concept for this series is going back to basics.
 On the first day the Big Brother House initially had no furniture or appliances, with the exception of the plasma TV and the refrigerator.
 Part of this series' concept was forcing the housemates to use a stick for brushing their teeth, clay jars and an outdoor kitchen for cooking, bare hands for eating, and a water pump for potable water.
 All pieces of furniture provided to them were even made of bamboo.

 After two weeks, Big Brother lifted the "Back to Basics" concept after seeing the housemates adapting to the said lifestyle, despite difficulties.
 The Forbidden Room, a pink-walled room with beds and mattresses reserved only for eviction nominees, became the ladies' bedroom, while the bamboo beds in the eventual men's bedroom were suddenly covered with mattresses.
 Earlier, they were provided with a microwave oven, an electric stove, utensils, and some toothbrushes and were allowed to use the swimming pool at any time, as well as wearing footwear indoors.
 Later, sofas replaced the bamboo benches in the living room.

+Hosts

+Toni Gonzaga and Mariel Rodriguez reprised their roles for this season.
+Willie Revillame was also supposed to reprise his role as host but withdrew due to the Wowowee ULTRA stampede that happened a day before the season's premiere.